 Some parents want to mark the birth of their new child in a special way, thanking God for the new life and asking for His protection on the child but are not ready or sufficiently sure of their own faith to be able to honestly make the vows and commitments that parents and godparents make as a key part of the Baptism Service.
 A new baby makes us all especially conscious of the miracle of new birth and it is very natural to want to express our thanks to God and ask for his blessing on the child.
 So another option to consider is a service of Thanksgiving for a Child.

-The following gives you more information but please do contact John, the vicar to talk it through - especially before you make any arrangements!
+The following gives you more information but please do contact Ruth, the curate to talk it through - especially before you make any arrangements!

 The Meaning of Baptism